scottstanfield/newmac/readme.md

 I use my initials then some indicator of the machine type, like ss-mbp17 for a 17" MacBook Pro.

+Do the same for your Bonjour name...hit Fn+F6 to bring up the System Preferences panel (didn't know you could do that with a keyboard shortcut huh?), and type Sharing.
+Enter your new Computer Name here.

+Setup option-command-, as a shortcut to launch System Preferences, since you'll be doing it a lot in the future: http://goo.gl/CvEIA

 Desktop
 =======